IBM/automation-azure-infra-openshift/README.md

 > This collection of Azure Cloud terraform automation bundles has been crafted from a set of [Terraform modules](https://modules.cloudnativetoolkit.dev/) created by Ecosystem Engineering

-Three different flavors of the reference architecture are provided with different levels of complexity.
+Two different flavors of the reference architecture are provided with different levels of complexity, together with two distributions (OpenShift Installer Provisioned Infrastructure/IPI and Azure Redhat OpenShift/ARO).

 - QuickStart - minimum to get OpenShift with public endpoints running on basic VNet, subnets and load balancer.
 Best for non-production workloads.
 - Standard - a simple robust architecture that can support a production workload in a single VNet with a VPN+Private Endpoints and an OpenShift cluster
-- Advanced - a sophisticated architecture isolating DMZs, Development and Production VNets for best practices

 ## Reference architectures